ECF/ZooServer/README.md

 Binaries
 ========

 Prebuild binaries can be picked up from [our zooserver download site] [zoobin].
+See the "Starting" section on how to run.

 [zoobin]: http://download.ecf-project.org/repo/C-HEAD-discovery.zooserver/builds/lastSuccessfulBuild/archive/org.eclipse.ecf.zooserver.product/target/products/ "zooserver build"